 - Continue to increase communication efforts through real time messaging on social media. - Participate in social media training focusing on industry standards for government messaging. - Continue to research and develop prospective programs that may be utilized in Happy Valley to bolster Community Safety (Lock Box program) and Parks and Recreation marketing (Marketing Brand Representatives). - Continue working with finance to initiate online dog/business/alarm licensing and permitting with Energov.
 Scheduled to switch over in May 2023. - Build Meals on Wheels fundraising opportunities through success of Pints with Purpose.
-Search for other ways to help with funding of the growing service in Happy Valley. - Continue to accept passport applications by walk-in Monday, Tuesday, Thursday, Friday 9:00-2:30 - no passport services on Wednesday (pre-covid hours).
+Search for other ways to help with funding of the growing service in Happy Valley. - Created an online appointment schedule system for applicants to book passport appointments online.
+Online system allows applicants to receive information emails, receive appointment confirmation email 24 hours before appointment or the ability to change or cancel appointment if necessary.
+Online appointments started 03/01/23.
+Continue accepting passport applications by utilizing online scheduling system.